 National Spoil Your Dog Day is one of the most fun days dedicated to dogs, but it’s not the premier canine holiday.
 Only two weeks after spoiling your dog, you’ll have to prepare for the big one, National Dog Day, held every August 26.
 Founded by animal advocate and author Colleen Paige, National Dog Day broadly recognizes a dog’s value for owners and others in the community.

 Many unique breeds have holidays dedicated to them during the year.
 National Dog Day focuses on awareness and appreciation for dogs of any age, breed, or background.
-It brings light to needy animals in shelters and celebrates those that support their human companions in the hopes of improving the livelihood of dogs everywhere.
+It brings light to needy animals in shelters and celebrates those who support their human companions in the hopes of improving the livelihood of dogs everywhere.

 How to Celebrate National Spoil Your Dog Day